mc2398/metadata-analysis-vis/README.md

 This project was completed as part of a capstone-level graduate data visualization course, as part of course work towards a Masters of Science in Library and Information Science.

-The repository includes walkthroughs and code, which are designed to allow code-savvy librarians or digital humanists to conduct similar metadata analysis of a cultural heritage institution's collection.
+The repository includes project explanations and code, which are designed to allow code-savvy librarians or digital humanists to conduct similar metadata analysis of a cultural heritage institution's collection.
 The stages of the project can be explored chronologically (the order in which I approached the project) or as needed.
 Depending on the availability of data and goals of your project, some stages may not be necessary.

 1. [Web Scraping](/web-scraper/web-scraper.md)